advancedresearch/advancedresearch.github.io/blog/2017-10-10-is-it-time-to-think-differently-about-money.md

 A Gini solver is an algorithm that balances an economy to a target level of economic inequality.
-When tested under random transactions, it is capable of doing this near perfectly for the whole range of Gini indices measured in countries across the world, from Skandinavian countries where inequality is lowest, to the most corrupt countries where inequality is highest.
+When tested under random transactions, it is capable of doing this near perfectly for the whole range of [Gini coefficients](https://en.wikipedia.org/wiki/Gini_coefficient) measured in countries across the world, from Skandinavian countries where inequality is lowest, to the most corrupt countries where inequality is highest.

 With other words, if you're a person who wants to live in a society with opportunities,